espruino/BangleApps/apps/deko/README.md

 # Deko Clock

-A simple clock with and Art Deko font
+A simple clock with an Art Deko font

 The font was obtained from https://dafonttop.com/building.font and is free for personal use